 META’s 4 Practical Tips for Improving Data Quality in Case Management Programs can help you improve your processes for collecting and analyzing data, from determining what to capture, to setting up strong organizational procedures and training staff.
 The accompanying Case Study puts one of these tips into practice.
 You’ll learn how a fictional caseworker used automatically updating graphs (also called dashboards) in Microsoft Excel to better monitor his program data.

-Topic(s): Monitoring and Evaluation, Organizational Development
+Topic(s): Case Management, Monitoring and Evaluation

-Subtopic(s): Case Management, Data Quality
+Subtopic(s): Case Documentation, Data Quality

 Resource Type: Tip Sheet